 The behavior is common among intact male cats (unneutered) and to a lesser extent in intact females (unspayed).
 But it’s also displayed in about 10% of neutered males and 5% of spayed females.

-How To Stop Litter Box Problems
+How To Stop Cat Litter Box Problems

-When the underlying cause of your pet’s behavior has been identified, you should address it immediately.
+When the underlying cause of your pet’s behavior and health has been identified, you should address it immediately.
 With time, the behavior can become deeply rooted which can make it more difficult to get rid of.

 If there are urine puddles in your home, you have to distinguish whether it’s spraying or simple urination.
 If you can’t keep a close eye on your cat at all times, you can set up a video camera for the purpose.

 The provision of a suitable litter box environment promotes optimal well-being and potentially urinary tract health in cats (McGowan et al 2017).
 Here are some quick tips to remember when addressing litter box issues in cats:

 Choose an Appropriate Litter Box for Your Cat